RODENT INFESTATION, SIGNS, PROBLEMS AND MYTH

 Having a rodent in your home can be stressful and unpleasant.
-In this section, you’ll learn all of the facts about mice and rats, including:
+In this section, you’ll learn all of the facts about mice and rats, including how do mice get into the house:

 • How to identify if you do have an unwanted “guest”